 1. Additives

-Modified potato starch: a plant starch whose chemical structure has been modified through physical or chemical process.
-Modified starches such as potato starch can withstand high temperatures and are often used as a thickening agent.2 Modified food starches are high in carbohydrates, spike blood sugar, and are essentially empty calories.
+Modified potato starch: a plant starch that physical or chemical processes have altered at the structural level.
+Food manufacturers often use modified starches like potato starch as thickening agents because they can withstand high temperatures.
+(2) Modified food starches are high in carbohydrates, spike blood sugar, and are essentially empty calories.

-Cultured dextrose: a cultured food product made by fermenting glucose with a probiotic called Propionibacterium freudenreichii,which is derived from dairy and used in the production of cheese.3,4 The combination of sugar and dairy is a recipe for gut disaster, especially if you are dealing with Candida overgrowth.
+Cultured dextrose: a cultured food product that results from fermenting glucose with a probiotic called Propionibacterium freudenreichii.
+Dairy is the source of this probiotic, which cheesemakers commonly use in production.
+(3,4) The combination of sugar and dairy can wreak havoc on gut health, especially for those dealing with Candida overgrowth.

 2. Corn

-The percentage of U.S.-grown corn that is genetically modified is greater than 90%, and there are corn-derived ingredients in many meat alternatives.
+The percentage of U.S.-grown corn that is genetically modified is greater than 90%.
+Unfortunately, there are corn-derived ingredients in many meat alternatives.

-They can contribute to leaky gut through the use of a corn-specific insecticide known as Bt-toxin.5
+The problem is that they can contribute to leaky gut through the use of a corn-specific insecticide known as Bt-toxin.
+(5)

 3. Gluten

-Wheat and wheat gluten are common ingredients in many popular vegetarian meat alternatives.
-They’re used as a stabilizing agent in food (think of traditional Italian meatballs with breadcrumbs).
+Wheat and wheat gluten are common ingredients in many popular vegan meat alternatives.
+Food manufacturers use them as a stabilizing agent (think of traditional Italian meatballs with breadcrumbs).

 Gluten is one of the two foods I recommend everyone avoid.
 It can cause the tight junctions of your gut wall to break apart and lead to a leaky gut.
 A leaky gut allows toxins, microbes, and undigested food particles to escape from your intestines and travel throughout your body.
 Gluten can also contaminate ingredients through contact with processing equipment.

-While Impossible™ Meat products no longer officially contain gluten, even certified gluten-free foods can contain up to 20 parts per million (ppm) of gluten per serving.7
+While Impossible™ Meat products no longer officially contain gluten, even certified gluten-free foods can contain up to 20 parts per million (ppm) of gluten per serving.
+(6)

 4. Legumes/Pea Protein

-Legumes are another inflammatory food that may harm gut health, especially if you have an autoimmune disease.
-This is due to the presence of lectins which can cross-react with gluten.
+I know many people love their beans, but legumes can trigger inflammation and harm gut health, especially for those with autoimmune diseases.
+This is due to the presence of lectins, which can cross-react with gluten.

 While processing legumes usually strips them of the hull, reducing lectins and phytic acid, they can still contain small amounts.
-Additionally, pea protein may be cross-contaminated with gluten, even when it’s supposed to be gluten-free.8
+Additionally, gluten may cross-contaminate pea protein, even when labeled as gluten-free.

 5. Soy